zixiaozhao/LLMbias-experiment/README.md

 # LLMbias

-Minimal experiment code for measuring bias in LLM-as-a-judge evaluations on [CodeJudgeBench](https://github.com/hongcha0/CodeJudgeBench).
+Experiment code for measuring bias in LLM-as-a-judge evaluations on [CodeJudgeBench](https://github.com/hongcha0/CodeJudgeBench).

 This repository intentionally contains only the files needed to run and score the experiments.
-It does not include agent configuration, cluster-specific automation, model weights, datasets, logs, or generated results.
+It does not include cluster-specific automation, model weights, datasets, logs, or generated results.

 ## Requirements